sabbir-47/mcp-jira-server-custom/README.md

 ### Example 1: Weekly Stale Issue Check
 **User Request:**
-> "Check project MYPROJ for issues that haven't been updated in 7 days and add polite follow-up comments to their assignees"
+> "Check project OCPBUGS for issues that haven't been updated in 7 days and add polite follow-up comments to their assignees"

 **AI Response:**
 The AI will use `jira_comment_on_stale_issues` with:
-- `project_key="MYPROJ"`
+- `project_key="OCPBUGS"`
 - `days_threshold=7`
-- `comment_template="{assignee} Weekly check-in: Any updates on this issue?"`
+- `comment_template="{assignee} Do you have any update on this issue?"`
 - `mode="dry_run"` (for safety first)

 Then if user approves: `mode="live"` to actually post comments

 ### Example 2: Finding Stale Issues
 **User Request:**
-> "Show me all assigned issues in project ABC that haven't had comments in 2 weeks"
+> "Show me all assigned issues in project OCPBUGS that haven't had comments in 2 weeks in 4.18.z version"

 **AI Response:**
 The AI will use `jira_find_stale_issues` with:
 - `project_key="ABC"`
 - `days_threshold=14`
 - `include_no_comments=true`
+- `affects_versions=["4.18.z"]`

 ### Example 3: Version-Specific Stale Issues
 **User Request:**
-> "Find stale issues in project XYZ that affect version 2.0 and comment on them urgently"
+> "Find stale issues in project XYZ that affect version 4.18.z and comment on them urgently"

 **AI Response:**
 The AI will:
-1. Use `jira_find_stale_issues` with `affects_versions=["2.0"]`
+1. Use `jira_find_stale_issues` with `affects_versions=["4.18.z"]`
 2. Use `jira_comment_on_stale_issues` with version filter and urgent template
 3. Start in dry_run mode for user approval

 ### Example 4: Targeted Issue Comments
 **User Request:**
-> "Add follow-up comments to these specific issues: TEST-123, TEST-456, TEST-789"
+> "Add follow-up comments to these specific issues: OCPBUGS-123, OCPBUGS-456, OCPBUGS-789"

 **AI Response:**
 The AI will use `jira_comment_on_stale_issues` with:
 - `target_scope="specific_issues"`
-- `specific_issues=["TEST-123", "TEST-456", "TEST-789"]`
+- `specific_issues=[OCPBUGS-123, OCPBUGS-456, OCPBUGS-789"]`
 - `mode="dry_run"` first for review

 ## 🚨 Safety Features